Jlawster/altv-v15-radio/README.md

     category.volume =30;
 ```

-For QWERTY keyboard, replace "eu" by "us" in radio.html
+For QWERTY keyboard, replace "eu" by "us" in radio.html line 139 and 147

 ### Radio Station Object format